Building Responsive Email Templates Using Bootstrap Principles

 When updates occur, your build process should recompile all templates to ensure consistent output across campaigns.

-Once your templates are built, testing inside Gmail is essential since it’s one of the most common email clients.
+Once your templates are built, testing inside Gmail is essential since it is one of the most common email clients.
+The support table above is a starting point, but real inboxes still surprise you, so preview before every send.

 Accessibility and Best Practices